Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Some medicines and herbal supplements can harm your liver.
 To protect yourself:

-Check with your doctor or pharmacist before taking anything that you buy over the counter.
+Check with your healthcare provider or pharmacist before taking anything that you buy over-the-counter.

 Learn the generic and brand names for over-the-counter products that may affect your liver.
 Be especially aware of the many combination medicines that contain acetaminophen.

-Make sure to tell any doctor who prescribes medicine for you that you have hepatitis C.
+Make sure you tell any healthcare provider who prescribes medicine for you that you have hepatitis C.

-If you have cirrhosis, get specific instructions from your provider.
+If you have cirrhosis, get specific instructions from your healthcare provider.

 If you are overweight, lose weight.
 Fatty liver can cause the same damage as alcohol.

-It is important to get tested for hepatitis A and hepatitis B. If you are not immune to these, ask your doctor about getting vaccinated against them.
+It is important to get tested for hepatitis A and hepatitis B. If you are not immune to these, ask your healthcare provider about getting vaccinated against them.